chipperdoodles/3color/docs/new_users/basics.rst

 Command Line
 ^^^^^^^^^^^^
-To install 3color-Press you'll have to be not scared of doing a little command line, it doesn't get more complicated than running a few commands to get things done.
+To install 3color-Press you'll have to not be scared of doing a little work in the command line, it doesn't get more complicated than running a few commands to get things done.
 Of course you could always do more but we'll to the basics.

 In OsX the default :term:`terminal` is an application in the utilities folder named Terminal.
 In windows you can use Command Prompt or Powershell.